dmfutcher/git-profile/README.md

 git commit --amend --author $(git profile author)
 ```

+### Edit profiles
+`git profile edit` opens your `.git_profiles` in `$EDITOR`.
+Defaults to `vim` if you don't have `$EDITOR` set.

 ## Status

 *git-profile is in early development*.
-It's solves most of my major issues with using multiple identities with git.
+It's solves most of my major issues with using multiple identities with git, but it's by no means perfect.
-If you have a feature request or run into a bug, please open an issue.
+If you run into a bug or have a feature request, please open an issue.
+It should work fine on Mac & Linux, it probably won't work as-is on Windows.

 ## License